Standardizing Laravel Applications at Northwestern University

 Laravel applications often need reference data.
 Lookups, statuses, categories, and similar records that exist in enums or concrete code definitions, but require database records to function.

-The challenge is keeping code and the database synchronized across environments without manual intervention.
+The challenge is keeping your code and the database synchronized across environments without manual intervention.

 Traditional Laravel seeders aren't production-safe.
 Run php artisan db:seed twice and you get duplicate data.
-Updating a label requires manual database edits in every environment.
-This works fine for development, but breaks down in production.
+Updating a label requires manual database edits in every environment or a migration for the smallest of changes.
+That is "correct", but it bloats your migration history with noise that has nothing to do with schema changes.

 The Solution: Idempotent Seeding

-You can see this logic in action below.
+You can see this logic in action with the simulator below.
 Try toggling cases in the enum, then run the seeder to see how the database reacts.

 How It Works